taki1611/CodingProjects/README.md

 # CodingProjects
 My own repository for spare time coding and project develpment, and projects that I find interesting to work on

+1. Language learning app that is fun
+2. Digital diary or journal where you can write what you want
+3. Mental support app, that matches your preferences based on the mood you are currently in